-- 4025 INSTRUMENTAL METHODS OF ANALYSIS 5 credit hours Theoretical and laboratory study of modern analytical techniques, both qualitative and quantitative, with emphasis on instrument types, their components and methodology.
+- methodology.
 Lecture 3 hours, laboratory 6 hours.
 Prerequisites: CHEM 3113 and CHEM 3232.
-Co-requisite: CHEM 4025L. - 4025L INSTRUMENTAL METHODS OF ANALYSIS LAB 0 credit hours LAB: Theoretical and laboratory study of modern analytical techniques, both qualitative and quantitative, with emphasis on instrument types, their components and methodology.
-Lecture 3 hours, laboratory 6 hours.
-Prerequisites: CHEM 3113 and CHEM 3232.
 Co-requisite: CHEM 4025. - 4332 ADVANCED INORGANIC CHEMISTRY LAB, 2 hours credit An introduction to classical inorganic chemical syntheses, purification methods and analyses.
 Techniques utilized in the identification of compounds include Fourier transform infrared, ultra-violet and visible, multinuclear magnetic resonance and mass spectroscopies.
 Some synthetic procedures utilize an inert atmosphere approach.
 Laboratory 6 hours.
 Prerequisite: CHEM 4334 or concurrent enrollment. - 4334 ADVANCED INORGANIC CHEMISTRY 4 credit hours An advanced study of the principles of inorganic chemistry.
 Theoretical concepts to be included in the study are chemical bonding, acid-base chemistry, coordination chemistry, crystal field theory, and molecular orbital theory.
 An investigation into periodicity of the elements in terms of the effect of atomic size, ionic size, and charge on various chemical properties will be pursued.
 Lecture 4 hours.
 Prerequisites: CHEM 3324, PHYS 1215, and MATH 2215. - 4351 PHYSICAL CHEMISTRY LABORATORY I 1 credit hour Apparatus, method and calculations employed in physicochemical measurements.
 Laboratory 3 hours.
 Prerequisites: CHEM 4353 or concurrent enrollment and CHEM 3232. - 4353 PHYSICAL CHEMISTRY I 3 credit hours The study of thermodynamics particularly as applied to chemical systems.
 Lecture 3 hours.
 Prerequisites: CHEM 1474/1471, MATH 2215 and PHYS 1215 or PHYS 2025. - 4361 PHYSICAL CHEMISTRY LABORATORY II 1 credit hour A continuation of CHEM 4351.
 Laboratory 3 hours.
 Prerequisite: CHEM 4363 or concurrent enrollment. - 4363 PHYSICAL CHEMISTRY II 3 credit hours A continuation of CHEM 4353.
 Study of kinetics, quantum mechanics, and statistical thermodynamics as related to chemical systems.
 Lecture 3 hours.
 Prerequisite: CHEM 4353. - 4401 BIOCHEMISTRY I LABORATORY 1 credit hour Qualitative and quantitative examination of biochemical materials and reactions.
 Laboratory 3 hours.
-Prerequisite: CHEM 4403 or concurrent enrollment.

-- 4403 BIOCHEMISTRY I 3 credit hours An introduction to the chemistry and metabolism of carbohydrates, lipids, and proteins.
+Prerequisite: CHEM 4403 or concurrent enrollment. - 4403 BIOCHEMISTRY I 3 credit hours An introduction to the chemistry and metabolism of carbohydrates, lipids, and proteins.
 Basic concepts of biochemistry of vitamins and enzymes, biological oxidations, bioenergetics.
 Lecture 3 hours.
 Prerequisite: CHEM 3324 or concurrent enrollment. - 4411 BIOCHEMISTRY II LABORATORY 1 credit hour A continuation of Biochemistry Laboratory CHEM 4401.
 Laboratory 3 hours.
 Prerequisites: CHEM 4401, CHEM 4413 or concurrent enrollment. - 4413 BIOCHEMISTRY II 3 credit hours A continuation of Biochemistry, CHEM 4403, with emphasis on the catabolic routes of metabolism.
 Lecture 3 hours.
-Prerequisite: CHEM 4403. - 4472 METHODS OF TEACHING PHYSICAL SCIENCES 2 credit hours Methods in teaching the physical sciences for secondary school.
-Lecture and laboratory demonstrations, 2 hours.
-Prerequisite: CHEM 3324.
-Teacher Certification students should be admitted to teacher education prior to enrollment in this course. - 4481-3 ADVANCED TOPICS IN CHEMISTRY 1-3 credit hours This lecture-based course will focus on a topic or topics of current interest to the chemical profession.
+Prerequisite: CHEM 4403. - 4481-3 ADVANCED TOPICS IN CHEMISTRY 1-3 credit hours This lecture-based course will focus on a topic or topics of current interest to the chemical profession.
 Lecture 1-3 hours.
 Prerequisite: CHEM 3324 or CHEM 3345 or concurrent enrollment. - 4491-4 SPECIAL PROBLEMS IN CHEMISTRY 1-4 credit hours Training in independent work.
 Experimental investigations of an assigned problem .
 Normally graded on S/U basis.
 Laboratory 3-12 hours.
-Prerequisite: Department approved application. - 4541 CHEMISTRY CAPSTONE 1 credit hour The course involves student preparation and presentation of original and/or library chemical research topics.
+Prerequisite: Department approved application.

+4541 CHEMISTRY CAPSTONE 1 credit hour The course involves student preparation and presentation of original and/or library chemical research topics.
 The course will also explore issues related to becoming a morally responsible scientist to ethical problem solving.
 Oral presentations and written reports are required.
 One scheduled presentation will be given outside of class time.
 Program assessment is also a component.
 Capstone/lecture 1 hour.
 Prerequisite: CHEM 2541 and Senior standing.